ezechielthione/Docker/docker-init/README.md

 ### Running `docker init`

-When you navigate to the `my-python-app` directory and run the command:
+When you navigate to the `python` directory and run the command:

 ```bash
 docker init